VirtusLab/scala-cli/website/docs/getting_started.md

   os.walk(os.pwd).filter(f => f.last.endsWith(s".$extension") && os.isFile(f))
 ```

-As you may have noticed we secified a dependency within the `.scala` using `// using lib com.lihaoyi::os-lib:0.7.8`.
+As you may have noticed we specified a dependency within the `.scala` using `// using lib com.lihaoyi::os-lib:0.7.8`.
 In Scala CLI configuration can provided through so called using directives - a dedicated syntax that can be embedded in any `.scala` file.
 We have a dedicated [guide for using directives](./guides/using-directives.md).

 Let's check if our code compiles.
 We can do that by simply running: